-It is important to note that new impact craters are found also by the help of application “Google Earth”.
-In such a way have been found such beautiful impact crater as Kamil crater in Egypt and a possible impact structure – Hickman crater in Australia.
+It is important to note that new meteorite craters are found also with the help of the application “Google Earth”.
+In such a way have been found such beautiful impact craters as Kamil crater in Egypt and a possible impact structure – Hickman crater in Australia.
 From time to time new craters form as well – such as Carancas impact crater in Peru, which formed in 2007.

 Some world records

 - Largest known impact crater: Vredefort impact structure in South Africa, Free State.
-Estimated diameter of this crater: 160 km.
+The estimated diameter of this crater is 160 km.

 - The smallest impact craters are not measured – such small "holes" are short-lived.
-One of smallest recent craters could be the 6 m wide Kunya-Urgench impact crater (Turkmenistan), which was created in June 20, 1998 by approximately 1 tonne heavy meteorite.
+One of smallest recent craters could be the 6 m wide Kunya-Urgench impact crater (Turkmenistan), which was created on June 20, 1998, by an approximately 1-tonne heavy meteorite.

 - The deepest impact crater (presently visible depth, without the depth of sediments) could be the 500 m deep Logancha astrobleme in Russia, it is 20 km wide.
 The 400 m deep Pingualuit crater (Canada) is mostly filled with 267 m deep lake – this could be the deepest lake in impact crater.

 - The oldest known impact crater could be the 100 km wide Maniitsoq impact structure in the western part of Greenland, whose age is estimated to be 3.001 billion years.
 This impact crater is not confirmed yet.
 The oldest confirmed crater is the Suavjärvi impact structure in Russia, Karelia, approximately 2.4 billion years old.